Quick Reference: Best Pressure for Fishing

 - Pressure trend (rising/falling)

-- Weather forecast
+- Weather forecast context

 Checking Pressure:

-- Cross-reference with cheat sheet above
+- Compare that trend with the cheat sheet above

 Reading the Pressure Trend